nooransari911/tools-2025/projects/Knowledge Base/prompt files/synthesize to article.md

 IV.
 Length and Detail:
 *   The article should be substantive and detailed, aiming for a length that allows for a thorough exploration of XYZ without being unnecessarily verbose.
 (As a guideline, consider a length comparable to a well-developed encyclopedia entry or a short academic paper, likely several substantial paragraphs per section).

-By following these guidelines, produce a high-quality, informative article on XYZ.